 This directory encloses all the repositories of external upstream sources that may receive patches specific to CLIP OS.

-This directory encloses all the repositories of the in-house sub-projects which are part of CLIP OS.
+This directory encloses all repositories of the in-house sub-projects that are part of CLIP OS.

 This directory encloses all the Portage tree overlays exposed in the SDK.

 Third-party Portage tree overlays

 Any potential third-party Portage tree overlays must be added here.

 repo_root.justfile: The source tree root (symlinked in the source tree root) justfile.

 setup.sh: The script to call to setup the Python virtualenv.

 activate: The script to source to activate the CLIP OS toolkit environment/virtualenv.

 The Python package/module containing all the source code for the CLIP OS build and source tree management tools developed in Python.